Ethics and regulatory capacities

 Submission and evaluation procedure

-This call follows a single-stage application procedure.
 Following an admissibility and eligibility check, full proposals are evaluated by external, independent experts.
-Proposals are evaluated according to the criteria Excellence, Impact and Implementation.
-Each criterion is scored between 0 and 5.
-The threshold for individual criteria is 3 and the overall threshold for the sum of the three individual scores is 10.
-Applicants have the opportunity to submit a written response to the expert reviewers’ comments prior to an expert review committee meeting convened by EDCTP to finalise the funding recommendations.
+Proposals are evaluated according to the criteria Excellence, Impact and Implementation (see Article 15 of the Horizon 2020 Rules for Participation Regulation No 1290/2013).
+Each criterion will be scored out of 5.
+The threshold for individual criteria will be 3.
+The overall threshold, applying to the sum of the three individual scores, will be 10.

 The following aspects are considered under the evaluation criteria:

-- Fit with the scope and objectives of EDCTP2 and the call topic description
+- Fit with the scope and objectives of the EDCTP2 programme, the EDCTP Association strategic research agenda and the call topic description.

-- Importance, relevance and clarity of the objectives
+- Importance, relevance/pertinence, and clarity of the objectives.

 - Clarity, pertinence and importance of the strategic vision